 As a band, we perform some of the original songs, along with hits from the 1950’s to the 1990’s and beyond, in the genres of classic rock, motown, rockabilly, blues and ballads.
-We match our set list with the venue.
-Veterans clubs get the tamer side of our set list, while pubs, corporate work and events get the more edgier material.
 I sing the bulk of the songs altho, Lawrie, Dan and Jake also share the lead vocalist spot light as well, which makes a nice mix of vocal styles.
 Also, a lot of our material has 3 or 4 part harmony and we take great care in reproducing that, along with the musical authenticity of the song.
 We all live for music, and our dedication to that perfection is obvious to our audience, while still having fun.
 We hope you will all share the “Flyer” experience, at your next event.

 I would like to acknowledge Peter Hill, my good friend for over 30 years.
+Sadly, Peter passed away on June 12th,2018.
 He was also my manager at one time and financier for my 2 albums.
 Without Peter, I wouldn’t have had a career and there would be no “Flyer”.
 I owe a lot to this great man.